Volatile corrosion inhibitor: Product uses

 Coatings - The use of VCIs as alternative corrosion inhibitor technologies in coating is not a new concept.
-In the last few years, however, with the growing environmental pressure to reduce the use of traditional inhibitors containing heavy metals, they have gained in popularity.
+In the last few years, however, with growing environmental pressure to reduce the use of traditional inhibitors containing heavy metals, they have gained in popularity.
 Since VCI particles have a polar attraction to the metal substrate, this allows them to work in the coating without negatively impacting other components of the coating, such as defoamers, wetting agents, levelling agents, etc. VCIs are typically added to the formulation in very small amounts by weight of the overall formula.
 The particle size of the VCIs is very small in comparison to traditionally used inhibitors.
 This allows the VCIs to migrate into the smaller voids more effectively.
 Once the VCIs have adsorbed on the surface of the metal, they provide an effective barrier that is hydrophobic and prevents moisture from getting through to the metal surface.
-Consequently, this prevents the formation of a corrosion cell and renders the moisture ineffective (13).
+Consequently, this prevents the formation of a corrosion cell and renders the moisture ineffective.